Tornike Metreveli

 Research

-I am a docent in Sociology of Religions at Center for Theology and Religious Studies.
+I am an Associate Senior Lecturer in European Studies and an Associate Professor (Docent) in Sociology of Religions.
 I received my doctorate in sociology (magna cum laude) from the University of Bern (2017) where I was honored to work under Professor Christian Joppke’s supervision within the Swiss Government’s Excellence Scholarship scheme.
-Before joining the University of St Gallen, where I had the privilege of working with Professor Ulrich Schmid, I was a Swiss National Science Foundation Fellow at Harvard University’s Davis Center, Open Society Research Fellow at the London School of Economics (LSE), and Hansard Society Research Fellow at the House of Commons (UK Parliament).
+Before joining Lund, I was a Research Fellow in Ukrainian Studies at Harvard University, Ukraine Research Institute.
 I am a student of nationalism (MSc in Nationalism Studies from the University of Edinburgh) with research interests in the intersection of nationalism and Christianity in the geographical spaces of the former Soviet Union and Yugoslavia.
 My first book - Orthodox Christianity and the Politics of Transition (2021, London: Routledge) discusses in detail how Orthodox Christianity was involved in and influenced political transition in Ukraine, Serbia and Georgia after the collapse of communism.
-Based on original research, including extensive interviews with clergy and parishioners as well as historical, legal and policy analysis, the book argues that the nature of the involvement of churches in post-communist politics depended on whether the interests of the church (for example, in education, the legal system or economic activity) were accommodated or threatened: if accommodated, churches confined themselves to the sacred domain; if threatened they engaged in daily politics.
-If churches competed with each other for organizational interests, they evoked the support of nationalism while remaining within the religious domain.

 Outreach